OpenMachine-ai/tinyfive/README.md

 ### Latest status
 - TinyFive is still under construction, many things haven't been implemented and tested yet.
-- 37 of the 40 base instructions `RV32I`, all instructions of the M-extension `RV32M`, and
+- 37 of the 40 base instructions (RV32I), all instructions of the M-extension (RV32M) and
-  some of the F-extension `RV32F` are already implemented, and many of them are tested.
-  (The three missing instructions `fence`, `ebreak`, and `ecall` are not applicable here.)
+  the F-extension (RV32F) with the default rounding mode are already implemented, and many of them are tested.
+(The three missing RV32I instructions `fence`, `ebreak`, and `ecall` are not applicable here.)
-- Remaining work: improve testing, add more instructions and RV64.
+- Remaining work: improve testing, add perhaps more extensions.
 See TODOs in the code for more details.

 ### Comparison
 The table below compares TinyFive with other ISS projects.